waku-org/js-waku/examples/eth-pm/README.md

 This protocol has been created to demonstrated how encryption and signature could be added to message sent over the Waku v2 network.

-The `master` branch's HEAD is deployed on GitHub Pages at https://js-waku.wakuconnect.dev/examples/eth-pm/.
+The `master` branch's HEAD is deployed at https://js-waku.wakuconnect.dev/examples/eth-pm/.

 To run a development version locally, do: